Selective Randomization Inference for Adaptive Experiments

-In order to analyse the effectiveness of the studied treatments, we compare the corresponding potential outcomes.
-Since we observe only one potential outcome for every recruited participant, the null hypothesis typically relates (a subset of) the realized to the unobserved potential outcomes.
-Thus, we can impute (a subset of) $Y_R(\cdot)$ from $Y_R$.
-A common hypothesis in randomization inference is Fisher's sharp null that states there is no treatment effect whatsoever:
+Causal hypotheses about the efficacy of the treatments can be formulated as contrasts of (a subset of) the corresponding potential outcomes.
+Since one of the potential outcomes of each recruited unit is observed under the consistency assumption, that is, $Y_R(Z) = Y_R$, the null hypothesis allows us to impute (a subset of) the remaining~$Y_R(\cdot)$ from~$Y_R$.
+A common hypothesis in randomization inference is Fisher's sharp null which states that there is no treatment effect whatsoever:

-Under this hypothesis, all potential outcomes can be imputed from the observed outcomes, i.e.\ $W$ is known, and we can directly use the selective randomization distribution to conduct inference.
-To this end, we choose a test statistic $T(Z,W)$ and compare its observed value to its selective randomization distribution under the null.
+Under this hypothesis, all potential outcomes can be imputed from the observed outcomes, so \revc{$Y_R(\cdot)$ and thus ${\Prob(Z=\cdot \mid R, X_R, Y_R(\cdot), S(Z))}$ is known.
+To test Fisher's sharp null, we may now choose a test statistic $T := T(Z, R, X_R,Y_R(\cdot))$} and compare its observed value to its selective randomization distribution under the null.

-Yet, in many adaptive studies the null hypothesis of interest only allows to impute a subset of the potential outcomes $Y_R(\cdot)$ from the $Y_R$. \textcite{zhang_2023_randomization_test} call such a null hypothesis \emph{partially sharp}.
-In this case, we usually need to restrict the support of the selective randomization distribution by conditioning on an additional statistic $G(Z):=G(Z,W)$.
+Yet, in many adaptive studies the null hypothesis of interest \revc{does not apply to all potential outcomes.
+Therefore, we can only impute a subset of} $Y_R(\cdot)$ from the observed $Y_R$. \textcite{zhang_2023_randomization_test} call such a null hypothesis \emph{partially sharp}. \revc{Let us consider an example: Suppose there are $L+1 = 3$ treatments but we are only interested in comparing the first two by testing the null hypothesis

-\begin{example} We may want to test the effect of the treatments only in a specific subgroup, e.g.

-Since the null hypothesis only applies to a certain subset of participants, we discard the data from other units in the hypothesis test.
-Mathematically, this can be achieved by conditioning the selective randomization distribution on $G(Z) = (Z_{k,i}\colon X_{k,i} < 0)_{k,i}$. \end{example}